cdsvti/py-cpfgenerator/README.md

 We welcome contributions from the open-source community to improve Py-CPFGenerator.
 If you encounter any issues, have feature suggestions, or want to submit improvements, feel free to create a pull request or open an issue on the GitHub repository.

 ## License:
-Py-CPFGenerator is released under the MIT License, allowing developers to use it freely in both personal and commercial projects.
+Py-CPFGenerator is released under the MIT License, allowing developers to use random generator it freely in both personal validate code.